-In 2019, the Compensation Committee retained EY as an independent external compensation consultant to provide independent advice, information and analysis on executive compensation.
+In 2020, the Compensation Committee retained EY as an independent external compensation consultant to provide independent advice, information and analysis on executive compensation.
 The Compensation Committee established several practices to ensure the external consultant's independence, candor and objectivity.
 EY was engaged by and reported directly to the Compensation Committee.
-In addition, EY frequently met separately with the Compensation Committee with no members of management present, and consulted with the Compensation Committee chair between meetings.
-Our management reported fees paid for executive compensation consulting services performed by EY to the Compensation Committee at each meeting and the committee approved in advance the executive compensation consulting services to be performed.
+In addition, EY independently consulted directly with the Compensation Committee chair between meetings and also met directly with Compensation Committee members individually or collectively throughout the year.
+The fees paid for executive compensation consulting services performed by EY are approved by the Compensation Committee in advance of the executive compensation consulting services to be performed.

 Pursuant to its engagement, EY provided the Compensation Committee with information regarding marketplace compensation trends and assisted the Compensation Committee with the identification and approval of certain elements of our overall executive compensation program.
-Aggregate fees for EY's executive compensation consulting services provided to the committee in 2019 were approximately \$65,000.
-In addition to these compensation services, in 2019, EY provided quarterly tax advisory services.
-Aggregate fees for these due diligence and tax advisory services were approximately \$176,751.
-Together with the fees for executive compensation consulting services, aggregate fees paid to EY for 2019 were approximately \$241,751.
+Aggregate fees for EY's executive compensation consulting services provided to the committee in 2020 were approximately \$84,128.
+In addition to these compensation services, in 2020, EY provided quarterly tax advisory services.
+Aggregate fees for these due diligence and tax advisory services were approximately \$187,671.
+Together with the fees for executive compensation consulting services, aggregate fees paid to EY for 2020 were approximately \$271,799.
 The decision to engage EY for additional other services was made by management and the Compensation Committee approved the additional services.
 The Compensation Committee believes that, given the nature and scope of the additional services, the additional services did not raise a conflict of interest and did not impair EY's ability to provide independent advice to the Compensation Committee concerning executive compensation matters.